 Conducting the count: Products can be added to the stocktake manually or scanned in (for Standard Users and above).

-Scan products with a mobile device:
+Scan products with your mobile device:

 Using the Barcode Scanner Mobile App you can manually reconcile inventory quantities all from your mobile device.
 This method will update individual product counts one-by-one, which is unlike the other options where you can submit bulk changes all at once.
-The Barcode Scanner Mobile App is ideal for smaller operations where all the stock is in one place and easy to count.
+The Barcode Scanner Mobile App is ideal for smaller inventories where all the stock is in one place and easy to count.

 Conducting the count: Simply sign into the app and make sure you are in "Reconciliation mode."
 In this mode, counts entered will overwrite quantities of the product once you hit "Save."